 Congenital brain abnormalities, genetic mutations, infections, and physical trauma before, during, or soon after birth can all lead to cerebral palsy, a serious neurological disorder that affects the brain.
 Cerebral palsy affects more children than any other motor disability and can have far-reaching consequences, including issues with balance, walking, eating, and speaking.

 There are several types of cerebral palsy, each of which manifests with specific symptoms and issues.
 Mild forms can affect a person’s ability to grasp objects and care for himself or herself, whereas serious forms can lead to complete incapacitation.
-Contact a cerebral palsy attorney at (800) 222-9529 to learn about how cerebral palsy is caused, how to diagnose it, when to file a claim, and what evidence is needed to prove claims of negligence.
+Contact a Texas cerebral palsy lawyer to learn about how cerebral palsy is caused, how to diagnose it, when to file a claim, and what evidence is needed to prove claims of negligence.

 For a free legal consultation with San Antonio Cerebral Palsy lawyer, call 1-800-222-9529